 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-If your doctor tells you to stop taking Arthrexin, or your capsules have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine are left over.

 Each bottle contains 50 capsules.

 ARTHREXIN contains 25 mg of indometacin as the active ingredient.